top of page

 Jerry Rugh, Operations Manager

-Jerry began his career as a clerk in the Customer Service Department, aka the “Complaint Department,” at Sears Roebuck & Co. when their slogan was “Satisfaction guaranteed or your money back.”
-With this base, no matter who signed his paycheck, he built his career around the mantra, “People, no matter their station in life, deserve to be treated and valued with respect.”
+At a time when their slogan was “Satisfaction guaranteed or your money back,” I began my career as a clerk in the Customer Service Department, aka the “Complaint Department,” at Sears Roebuck & Co.
+With this foundation, I built my career around the theme, “People, no matter their station in life, deserve to be treated and valued with respect.”

 Wally Burton, Director